How to invoice a client

 Collecting payment when you send an invoice

-If you don't already have a payment method on file for your client (or you chose to "arrange payment manually", You can still collect online payments from invoice emails sent by Ignition.
+If you don't already have a payment method on file for your client (or you chose to "arrange payment manually", you can still collect online payments from invoice emails sent by Ignition.

-Clients simply click Pay Invoice to add a payment method and securely pay your invoice online.
+Clients simply click Pay Invoice to add a payment method and securely pay their invoice online.
 Payment details are stored securely for future use, and clients can even select to pay future invoices automatically using the details provided.

 Note: This is only applicable if you have already setup Ignition Payments.

 Alternatively, you can also schedule billing items to be invoiced at a later date!